wrasmane/Poem-Generation/README.md

 named {input phrase}-{model name}.txt.
 If there is an error saving the poem, the content of the file will contain "Error saving poem"
 ### State Space
+TODO Installs\
+\
-TODO
+TODO saved files
 ### Transformer
 There are few different libraries that will need to be installed in order to run the transformer model.
 Pytorch can be installed by running the command `pip install torch`.
 Tiktoken can be installed by running the command `pip install tiktoken`.
 Lastly, matplotlib can be installed by running the command `pip install matplotlib`\
 \
-This file produces a few outputs depending on one main attribute.
+This file produces a few outputs that save to the Output directory depending on one main attribute.
 First if the boolean `used_trained`(located in Transformer.py) is true, there will be no outputs from this file.
 If `used_trained` is false, then the file will create a new transformer model with the given hyperparameters. `eval_iterations` and `max_iterations` are the main tunable parameters, where the default values for training time sake is 5 and 25 respectively.
 With this setup, two new files will be produced as a result. `25-model.pt` will be the saved state of the transformer model and `transformer-25-loss.jpg` will contain the saved loss plot from the validation cycles.